-I've compiled a list of business intelligence apps built natively (i.e. specifically for) for iPhone and iPad.
-To make the list, I've used data from GetApp's Category Leader ranking for business intelligence apps, as well as ratings and information from the iTunes App Store.
+We've compiled a list of business intelligence apps built natively (i.e., specifically for) for iPhone and iPad.
+To make the list, we've used data from GetApp's Category Leaders ranking for business intelligence apps, as well as ratings and information from the iTunes App Store.

-Zoho Reports is a powerful analytics tool that features the standard tools that you'd expect to see in a business intelligence app: all sorts of reporting options (e.g. charts, pivot tables), user friendly visual analysis, and dashboard creation.
-It also can export data in formats such as CSV, TSV, and XLS.
-The Zoho Reports for iOS doesn't boast all the options that its parent SaaS app does, but instead focuses on different ways to sort, search, and view the data.
-You can apply filters to the data and visualize the data in a variety of charts (pie, donut, line, etc).
+Zoho Analytics for iOS doesn't boast all the options that its parent SaaS app does, but instead focuses on different ways to sort, search, and view the data.
+You can apply filters to the data and visualize the data in a variety of charts (pie, donut, line, etc.).
 Another perk of the app is that you can share reports and add permissions to them at a granular level.
 For example, you can control whether people can modify, export, create, and view reports.

-Tableau is for companies that are medium-sized and on their way into growing a large company or enterprise.
+Tableau is for companies that are midsized and on their way to becoming a large company or enterprise.
 What makes Tableau interesting is that it doesn't just provide reporting and analytics, it also works as a stylish data visualization tool.
 News organizations around the world have been using Tableau as a way to tell stories about topics such as how much people get paid, IED explosions in Iraq, or invasive wasps in Australia.
-As mentioned, Tableau is a bit pricey for a smaller company (starting at $500/year plus extra charges per user), so it's important to check out its pricing plans before you start considering it.
+As mentioned, Tableau is a bit pricey for a small company (starting at $500/year plus extra charges per user), so it's important to check out its pricing plans before you start considering it.

-Tableau for iOS (called Tableau Mobile), like Zoho reports, is geared towards viewing data rather than fundamentally modifying it.
+Tableau for iOS (called Tableau Mobile), like Zoho Analytics, is geared toward viewing data rather than fundamentally modifying it.
 You can view your visualizations (referred to as "vizzes"), change the way data is displayed, and save some snapshots of your vizzes for offline use.

 Klipfolio for iOS is mostly focused on giving you different ways to view visualizations; noticing a pattern here?
 There are hundreds of pre-built visualizations, dashboard customization options, and data mashups.
 It also has an open web accessible resource connector to utilize your data.
 It's important to note that Klipfolio has been optimized to work with iPhone 5, so on the off chance you're still using a model prior to that, keep it in mind.